-This upcoming event is a three-day workshop, held at McMaster University, seeks to bring together a group of renowned Canadian and international political scientists and graduate students to examine ethnic quotas, reserved seats, and alternative approaches that aim to increase inclusion of indigenous and ethnic minorities in government.
-This conference will focus on how institutional mechanisms of indigenous and ethnic inclusion vary globally and examine their effectiveness and substantive impact.
+This upcoming three-day workshop, held at McMaster University, will bring together Canadian and international political scientists to examine how ethnic quotas, reserved seats, and alternative approaches vary globally, with particular interest on their substantive impact.